WhiteDileckNoise/EAR/Open-Ends/1Bit-Jewelry/readme.md

 So you'll need a [source of electricity](https://dicksondata.com/wp-content/uploads/2019/06/R007.jpg), a [insulted copper wire](https://docs.rs-online.com/817a/0900766b81292580.pdf) and a piece to wrap the cable around.

 <img src=images/coilSilver.jpg>

+*Wrapping process on around a silver ring*

 <img src=images/schematicCoilBead.png>

+*Schematic of the circuit*